-Figure 17 - GPI Configuration Screen
+Figure 12 - GPI Configuration Screen

-Configuring the Ethernet Network
+Configuring the Network

-MAXX-2400HD provides a number of user settings that configure it for use in a practical network.
+The server provides a number of user settings that configure it for use as a practical network.
 These will be found on the Configure Network tab shown below.

 The NET-1 Ethernet port on the server has a unique IP Address.
 In this way, each server can be identified on the network.